sytzez/audiovisual/README.md

 ## Concept

 This piece uses [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) to create many kinds of visual landscapes.
-Noise is added at various parts of the algorithm to create interesting visual distortions.
+It adds noise at various parts of the algorithm to created visual distortions.

 ## Technique